shaon11579/VAE-2021-/README.md

 ------------------------

 ## Introduction
-Description of code and data for *Unsupervised Key-phrase Extraction and Clustering for Classification Scheme in Scientific Publications*.
+Description of code and data for *Effect of Q-matrix Misspecification on Variational Autoencoders (VAE) for Multidimensional Item Response Theory (MIRT) Models Estimation*.
 ## Requirements
 ###  Packages
 - [tqdm](https://tqdm.github.io/)